 Stewed Sausages and Beans

-Stewed Sausages and Beans is a rustic and genuine dish, ideal for colder days.
-This recipe allows you to serve a complete main course that, when accompanied by a slice of toasted bread, easily becomes a one-pot meal.
-During the winter, I love using legumes in various dishes, from soups, like the bean and squash soup or lentil and potato soup, to main courses, like chickpeas with salt cod or lentils and sausage stew.
-These are simple, nutritious dishes that warm both the body and spirit.
-To prepare stewed sausages and beans, the beans – you can use fresh or dried ones – need to be pre-cooked and then added to the sausages, after cooking them a bit in a tasty tomato sauce.
-If you’re short on time, you can opt for canned beans: while freshly cooked ones are preferable, they provide a valid alternative to quickly make this dish.
-With a few ingredients and a bit of love for homemade cooking, you’ll bring a tasty dish to the table, perfect for a family dinner or with friends!
+Stewed Sausages and Beans is a rustic and genuine dish, ideal for the colder days.
+This recipe allows you to serve a second course complete with a side dish that, accompanied by a slice of toasted bread, easily becomes a one-pot meal.
+During winter I love using legumes in various preparations, from soups, like bean and pumpkin soup or lentil and potato soup, to main courses, like chickpeas with cod or lentils and sausage stew.
+These are simple, nutritious dishes that can warm both body and spirit.
+To prepare stewed sausages and beans, the beans – you can use fresh or dried ones – should be pre-boiled and then added to the sausages after cooking them a bit in a tasty tomato sauce.
+If pressed for time, you can opt for canned beans: while freshly cooked ones are preferable, they are a valid alternative for making this dish quickly.
+With a few ingredients and some love for home cooking, you will bring a tasty dish to the table, perfect for a family dinner or with friends!

 You might also be interested in: